churchs19/mydinnerdelights/source/Menu-Archive/index.md

 - Jerk Pulled Chicken
   - A taste of the tropics during winter.
 Chicken is seasoned and slow cooked with a tangy homemade bbq sauce.
 Served with buns and veggies.
 (Slow Cooker)

+## January 2020

+- Honey Garlic Chicken
+  - A quick, flavorful meal for a busy night.
+Diced chicken is topped with a sweet garlic and herb sauce and served with rice and veggies.
+(Stovetop)
+- Chicken with Creamy Sundried Tomatoes
+  - Chicken and a creamy, cheesy tomato sauce served over pasta.
+(Stovetop)
+- Buffalo Turkey Meatballs
+  - Buffalo wings made into easy meatballs.
+Ground turkey is mixed with shredded carrot and wing sauce.
+Comes with veggies.
+(Slow cooker)
+- Monterey Chicken
+  - Chicken breasts topped with a sweet and tangy homemade BBQ sauce, cheddar and bacon.
+Comes with veggies.
+(Oven)
+- Cilantro Lime Pork
+  - I love pork and citrus together.
+This time we throw in some cilantro and cumin and at the end of a long day, you will have amazing tacos ready to eat.
+Comes with corn tortillas and cheese.
+(Slow cooker)
+- Ham Balls
+  - My great-aunt’s ham balls brought to you!
+Nothing is better than an old family recipe and I am so excited to share it with you.
+Comes with veggies.
+(Slow cooker)
+- Bacon Cheeseburger Soup
+  - Thick, creamy soup filled with bacon, hamburger, potatoes, and cheese.
+(Stovetop)
+- Ethan’s Noodles (aka Beef Satay Noodles)
+  - Rice noodles, ground beef and veggies tossed in a peanut sauce.
+This is my son’s favorite meal.
+(Stovetop)
+- Pot Roast and Veggies
+  - My Sunday dinner favorite.
+Flavorful beef and veggies that will have your house smelling great.
+(Slow cooker)
+- Beef and Pineapple Stir Fry
+  - Beef marinated in pineapple and soy, then cooked with pineapple and veggies.
+A quick and delicious meal.
+(Stovetop)

 ## December 2019